Tech & Society

 No love lost: Zomato business unaffected by May data breach

-India born Zomato announced they reached three million orders in single month, still going strong months after suffering from a massive data leak in May.
+India born Zomato announced they reached three million orders in a single month, still going strong months after suffering from a massive data leak in May.

 Though a restaurant platform designed to consolidate restaurant reviews and facilitate online ordering didn’t sound like a prime target for a hack, they confirmed the breach on their blog on May 18.
 Zomato’s customer databases were hacked and the perpetrator accessed emails, names and hashed passwords for 17 million accounts.
 Though luckily payment information was not compromised.